 And some kind of help is the kind of help

 That we all could do without.”

-- The consultant who has zero relevant experience who wants to charge us for planning – strategic planning, business planning, market planning.
-We have a plan already and part of it is we plan on not paying money to people who don’t know what the hell they are talking about.
+- The consultant who has zero relevant experience who wants to charge us for planning: strategic planning, business planning, market planning.
+We have a plan already and get this: we plan on not paying money to people who don’t know what the hell they are talking about.

 - The former big business/ big university employee who is gracing us with their presence.
 Don’t get me wrong, I have hired some great people who came from large institutions.
 I’ve also observed people who considered a start-up a step down.
 Certainly, the benefits and pay are a step below many more traditional jobs, so Mr./Ms. Big decides to spend half as much effort on each task, thereby maintaining the same hourly rate of pay.